-I try to keep this JPEG Repair Service affordable for everyone.
+I try to keep this online JPEG Repair Service affordable for everyone.
 I will try everything I can to fix your corrupt or damaged JPEG files.
+I can fix files that JPEG repair software can not.
+So even if you have tried software like Stellar JPEG repair and were unable to fix your photo, there is a more than fair chance I can repair them manually.

 Your confidentiality and privacy are guaranteed, and the service is performed on a secure, private computer.
 If necessary, I will sign any NDA or other agreements prior to recovering data.
 After completing image repair I will delete all your images from my PC.

 - Using a File Sharing Service like Dropbox or Google Drive.
 This is the preferred method as it is the most robust when working with larger files.
 Also it does not put stress on my webserver.
 If you have a large number of files to repair, ZIP them and upload them to your file sharing service.
-Sent me the URL so I can download the file (include your order ID).
+Sent me the URL so I can download the file.
 If you password protect the ZIP file, include the password.

 - Sent the files by email.
-If you have only a few files you can email them (include your order ID).
+If you have only a few files you can email them.

 - Use the File Upload form below.
 If you have no other options use the File Upload on this page.

-Some types of damage I can only fix if I have a sample of an intact file.
+Some types of damage I can only fix if I have a sample of an intact file, specially when the file does not open at all.
+If you can not open the JPEG at all, I need a header of an intact file.
 Please include a sample file, shot with the same camera using the same settings.
 Name the file sample.jpg so I can recognize it.

 |Upload files to DiskTuna server|